• Home

 No visitors came for anyone but me that week.
 Most of the other patients didn’t receive any incoming phone calls except from social workers.
 Outgoing calls involved lots of crying and promises to do better—and very few “I love you”s.
 It broke my heart.

 We in local churches need to reassess where we spend our resources at a global level, but we also need to do the same individually.
-We have the opportunity to demonstrate pure and undefiled religion.
+We have the opportunity to demonstrate pure and undefiled religion to people struggling with depression, anxiety, and ultimately hopelessness right here in our backyard.

-Every day I carefully consider how much to tell people about my week in the hospital.
-Because, if I’m honest, I have some shame.
-I’m a good Christian, so I shouldn’t have ended up where I did (says the lies I’ve been fed).
-And I know I’m not alone.
+Ever since my stay at the psych ward, I carefully consider how much to tell people about my week there.
+If I’m honest, I have some shame about it.
+I’m a good Christian, I shouldn’t have depression.
+I shouldn’t have ended up where I did (says the lies I’ve been fed).
+And I know I’m not alone in believing these lies.

-Nobody wants to talk about the facts, but mental illness is rampant in America.
-Approximately 25% of people in the country self-identify with, or have been diagnosed with, one or more mental illnesses.
+Nobody wants to talk about the uncomfortable facts, but mental illness is rampant in America.
+Approximately 25% of people in this country self-identify with, or have been diagnosed with, one or more mental illnesses.

 This includes the “easy” mental illnesses like anxiety or depression, but it’s not limited to those.
 PTSD impacts people from every walk of life, not just military veterans.
 Narcissism is an epidemic in corporate America.
 Sometimes it’s even considered a strategy for success and advancement.
 As a country, we are not mentally healthy.